teresiawairimu/GVSU-CIS641-Bidii/docs/software_requirements_specification_final.md

 - The payment interface must provide clear feedback on payment status within 3 seconds.

 - All payment transactions must be logged and stored securely for 12 months.

 ## Service Management

+**Functional Requirements**

+- In development, services shall be defined in Firestore as documents.

+- In production, the app shall allow admins to create, modify, and delete services.

+- The app shall provide services in a dropdown menu for client bookings.

+- Services are tied to appointments, with service IDs stored in paymnet metadata through stripe.

+- The app shall provide services in a dropdown menu with details such as name, cost, and duration of the service for appointment slot creation.